-We also show the sensitivity of our results to alternative methods for calculating the production function elasticities.
-These adjustments have no effect on the measurement of county productivity (in column 1) and, in practice, have little substantive effect on the estimated impacts through county TFPR (column 2) and county AE (column 3) because market access had similar percent effects on each input.
-In row 23, we calculate county-level elasticities averaging industry-level cost shares with weights equal to an industry's share of total expenditure in that county, rather than an industry's share of total revenue in that county (which could over-weight the influence of high-markup industries).
-In row 24, we calculate production function elasticities only using the "most efficient" counties for calculating each industry's cost shares (specifically, those counties whose total input expenditure gap is within one standard deviation of zero).
-In row 25, instead of using national values for calculating industry cost shares, we leave out each specific county-industry when calculating its production function elasticity.
-In row 26, we instead use only other counties located in the same state to calculate industry-level cost shares, and in row 27 we leave out that county in the calculation of state-level industry cost shares.
-In row 28, we use each observed county-industry cost share as our measure of production function elasticities, which imposes a constant wedge across inputs within the county.
+In row 24, we calculate county-level elasticities averaging industry-level cost shares with weights equal to an industry's share of total expenditure in that county, rather than an industry's share of total revenue in that county (which could over-weight the influence of high-markup industries).
+In row 25, we calculate production function elasticities only using the "most efficient" counties for calculating each industry's cost shares (specifically, those counties whose total input expenditure gap is within one standard deviation of zero).
+In row 26, instead of using national values for calculating industry cost shares, we leave out each specific county-industry when calculating its production function elasticity.
+In row 27, we instead use only other counties located in the same state to calculate industry-level cost shares, and in row 28 we leave out that county in the calculation of state-level industry cost shares.
+In row 29, we use each observed county-industry cost share as our measure of production function elasticities, which imposes a constant wedge across inputs within the county.

-If input frictions are consistently higher for one input than the others, then the measured cost shares will understate the output elasticity for that input relative to the others.
-To assess the sensitivity of our estimates, row 29 reports estimates when increasing the cost share for labor by 5 percentage points and proportionally decreasing the cost shares for materials and capital.
-Similarly, we increase the cost share for materials by 5 percentage points (in row 30) or for capital by 5 percentage points (in row 31).
+If input wedges are consistently higher for one input than the others, then the measured cost shares will understate the output elasticity for that input relative to the others.
+To assess the sensitivity of our estimates, row 30 reports estimates when increasing the cost share for labor by 5 percentage points and proportionally decreasing the cost shares for materials and capital.
+Similarly, we increase the cost share for materials by 5 percentage points (in row 31) or for capital by 5 percentage points (in row 32).

 We measure manufacturing productivity using data from the Census of Manufactures, though there may be additional manufacturing activity not included in the Census of Manufactures.
-The Census of Manufactures reports a butter and cheese industry with only two establishments in 1860 and \$13 thousand of output, but reports 1195 establishments in 1870 with \$16.5 million of output.19 If we exclude the butter and cheese industry in each decade, though, we estimate similar impacts of market access (row 32).
+The Census of Manufactures reports a butter and cheese industry with only two establishments in 1860 and \$13 thousand of output, but reports 1195 establishments in 1870 with \$16.5 million of output.
+26 If we exclude the butter and cheese industry in each decade, though, we estimate similar impacts of market access (row 33).